 - Were audience needs, such as top tasks, prioritized based on user research?

-- Did you test that the navigation labels and information organization for predictability?
+- Did you test navigation labels and information organization for predictability?

 - Did you test the content for readability and understandability?

 - Did you test the final product?